ZhouYK/glue-redux/README.md

 ## It can be combined to realize the reuse of the same data structure

 > it is important to note that reuse here refers to structure, not to a specific object.
-An object can only be applied to one place, such as the data model object of the Sub module in the example below
+An object can only be applied to one place
 ## destruct({dispatch})({model}) | [code](https://github.com/ZhouYK/glue-redux/blob/master/example/index.jsx)
 > deconstruct the data object and connect with redux